 As a business coach for wedding photographers, I get asked all of the time: What is the most effective way for me to market my photography business?

-In the next year, I’ll be launching my pricing course for wedding photographers.
-Once I finish the course, I’ll need to promote it in a way that lets other wedding photographers know it exists.
+I’ve been slowly working on creating a pricing course for wedding photographers.
+Once I finish the course, I’ll want to promote it in a way that lets other wedding photographers know it exists.
 That’s where marketing will come in, and I’m excited to do what I can so that it will reach my perfect customer.

 The most effective way to market your photography business (and any business for that matter) is to market in a way that feels good AND natural to you!
 If it feels good and natural to you, it will feel good and natural to your perfect clients.
 When I didn’t feel good being marketed to, I knew I was not their perfect customer, and that’s okay.
 More importantly, when you’re marketing in a way that feels good to you, you may not be able to reach everyone, BUT you won’t leave people feeling uncomfortable or uneasy.
 You’re doing something that feels right to you rather than whatever marketing tactics you can pull from a guide.